 UMD: A Globally Connected University

 UMD-Winter: Dominican Republic: Global Service and Critical Reflection on U.S. Identity (BSGC/LASC)

 This course is designed to give students real-life, hands-on experience as international community service providers, by applying scholarship to practice and using critical reflection to explore how our experiences and identities inform the ways we approach addressing social inequalities.
 By working in teams with community partners in the Dominican Republic and engaging in critical reflection through intergroup dialogue, you will be introduced to existing responses to social problems and will work to formulate our own individual and collective responses.

 Your daily service activities may vary based on community needs, but will likely involve physical activity (e.g. building a playground, renovating a community kitchen, etc.).
 Meaningful reflection and intergroup dialogue is a critical component of service-learning, and will be integrated into all aspects of the course.

-In addition, you will have several evening seminars on various aspects of Dominican culture including: Dominican food and traditions, Dominican/Haitian/U.S. relations, gender issues and social advocacy, and a night of dance lessons and activities with local university students.
-You will take group excursions to the city of Santo Domingo to learn about Dominican history; 27 Charcos, a series of beautiful waterfalls outside Santiago, to gain insights into the possibilities and limitations of ecotourism; and Puerto Playa beach.
+In addition, you will have several evening seminars on various aspects of Dominican culture including: Dominican history and traditions, Dominican/Haitian/U.S. relations, gender issues and social advocacy, and a night of dance lessons and activities with local university students.
+You will take group excursions around Santiago; to the city of Santo Domingo; 27 Charcos, a series of beautiful waterfalls outside Santiago; a visit to a chocolate factory, and other locations such as the beachside town of Cabarete.

 - Define and demonstrate a deeper understanding of your service experience in the Dominican Republic.